 The introduction and/or transitions shall include all titles and poets read and should connect the literature to the goal of the category.
 If the program is woven, it shall be stated in the introduction, and the different poems should be distinguishable through interpretation.
-If song lyrics are used as transitions, it shall be stated in the introduction.
+If song lyrics are used as transitions between poems, it shall be stated in the introduction.

-1. If performing a single literary work, it shall be published printed poetry...

-2. If performing a program, all poems shall be published, printed material with the exception that one poem may be unpublished.

-3. The contestant shall prepare and provide for the contest director and each judge a hard copy of the UIL Poetry A Documentation online form.

-4. The contestant shall provide proof the selection(s) are published.
-Examples of acceptable proof of published include:

-- the original published source - a photocopy of the copyright of the original source
+- 1. If performing a single literary work, it shall be published printed poetry. - 2.
+If performing a program, all selections shall be published, printed poetry with the exception that one poem may be unpublished. - 3.
+The contestant shall prepare and provide for the contest director and each judge a hard copy of the UIL Poetry A Documentation online form. - 4.
+The contestant shall provide proof the selection(s) are published.
+Examples of acceptable proof of published include: - the original published source tation.

+STUDENTS SHALL

-STUDENTS SHALL not be allowed to compete without sufficient documentation. • online printout of Library of Congress cataloguing information
+not be allowed to

+compete without

+sufficient documen-
-• If a poem is drawn from a literary collection, the contestant shall supply the original source or a photocopy of the table of contents that designates the title of the book and proof the poem is included in that book, such as a photocopy of the first page of the poem

-• A printout from an online source proving the poem is included in the published collection.
-Printouts of online documentation shall include the URL of the website downloaded in the header or footer
+- a photocopy of the copyright of the original source - online printout of Library of Congress cataloguing information - If a poem is drawn from a literary collection, the contestant shall supply the original source or a photocopy of the table of contents that designates the title of the book and proof the poem is included in that book, such as a photocopy of the first page of the poem - A printout from an online source proving the poem is included in the published collection.
+Printouts of online documentation shall include the URL of the website downloaded in the header or footer - If a poetry selection is drawn from a book containing mixed genre, the contestant shall provide proof the selection is poetry

-- 5. Examples of unacceptable forms of formal documentation include: - Social media (such as Facebook, Twitter, Tumblr) - · Copying and pasting into a word processing document
+- Social media (such as Facebook, Twitter, Tumblr) - Copying and pasting into a word processing document